Chart Color Schemes

 Infrastructure

-Wandi has emerging levels of nearby infrastructure activity, ranking in the 35thth percentile nationally
+Wandi has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified five projects that could impact this region.
-Major initiatives include the Anketell South Local Structure Plan, Southern Suburbs District Structure Plan Stage 3, Anketell-Thomas Road Freight Corridor, and Ranford Road Station.
-The following list details those expected to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified five projects likely impacting the area.
+Key projects include: Anketell South Local Structure Plan, Southern Suburbs District Structure Plan Stage 3, Anketell-Thomas Road Freight Corridor, and Ranford Road Station.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.